 As well as seeing previous work from builders, there are other things you can do to assess their experience.
 On MyBuilder, you can read honest feedback on the jobs they have undertaken for homeowners, as well as seeing pictures of the jobs they done.
 Don’t be afraid to ask them questions as well, about any qualifications they may have, their length of time in the business, or how they’ll approach your own particular job.

-You can also find out if the tradesman is a member of any trade associations or accreditation schemes.
+You can also find out if the tradesperson is a member of any trade associations or accreditation schemes.
 Builders who work on loft conversions may belong to a variety of organisations.
 Some you may encounter include:

 - Federation of Master Builders (FMB): The UK’s largest trade association for the construction industry, all members are inspected by the body and expected to uphold standards and follow a code of conduct.
 There are different levels of membership, with the highest, Build Assure, offering the option of an insurance-backed building work guarantee.